-As this course has been previously approved for in-person delivery, the test are planned to be written in-person.
-However, it may be that the situations mandates that the class (or certain students) write online.
-Any online test will be distributed and collected using Moodle.
+All tests will be distributed and collected using Moodle.
 Test files will be released, students will write out their answers, convert to a pdf, and then digitally upload.
 Tests are to be closed-book and no calculators are allowed.
 Your tests are to be written by you alone: you cannot consult with other people or look online for assistance.